Bira/octopus-carnival/_drafts/dragons/blue-dragons.md

 Their breath weapon is lightning.
 Previous editions had them prefer deserts, but 4th Edition says their preferred environments are coastal regions and seaside caves.
-It makes sense, as thunderstorms are closely associated with the sea and bright blue isn't exactly the best color for desert camouflage.
+It makes sense, as thunderstorms are closely associated with the sea and blue isn't exactly the best color for desert camouflage.

 Aside from any people they might claim as subjects, blue dragons are known to associate with other coastal or sea monsters, like sahuagin or storm